Poll: Americans give social media a clear thumbs-down

 The NBC/WSJ poll also finds Americans are down on Facebook, with 60 percent saying they don’t trust the company at all to protect personal information.

-Just six percent say they trust it either “a lot” or “quite a bit.”
+Just 6 percent say they trust it either “a lot” or “quite a bit.”

 By contrast, the percentage of Americans not trusting companies or institutions with their personal information is lower for Amazon (28 percent), Google (37 percent) and the federal government (35 percent).